Meet the charismatic otters!

 Asian Small-clawed Otters are classified as vulnerable in the wild mostly due to the destruction of their habitat.
 Swamp forests in Asia are often converted for aquaculture, which bring otters into close proximity with humans.
 These otters are often killed as they’re perceived as pests that eat the prawns and fish that farmers consume.
 Hunting for traditional medicinal purposes as well as habitat pollution also threaten the survival of these naturally inquisitive mammals.

 Love otters?
-Join our romp and ensure otters stay a stroke ahead of extinction!
+Join the romp and ensure otters stay a stroke ahead of extinction!
 There are many ways you can help support these charismatic creatures.